kptdev/kpt/CONTRIBUTING.md

 # How to Contribute

 We'd love to accept your patches and contributions to this project.
+To learn more about the project structure and organization, please refer to Project [Governance](governance.md) information.
 There are just a few small guidelines you need to follow.

 ## Contributor License Agreement